A visit to the Health Secretary and CEO of NHS England

 On 29th February 2016, John Caudwell and Veronica Hughes hand-delivered a selection of thirteen patient case studies to health Secretary Jeremy Hunt and to Simon Stevens, C.E.O. of NHS England.
-These case studies were selected to demonstrate the appalling lack of NHS care available for Lyme disease patients in the UK.
+These case studies were selected to demonstrate the serious lack of care available for Lyme disease patients with persisting symptoms in the UK.

-The National Health Service offers these patients little or nothing in the way of help.
-Many are even abandoned by friends and family who are unable to accept that they are crippled by this terrible illness which doctors dismiss, due to a lack of up-to-date knowledge.
+There is currently no proven cure for patients with persisting Lyme disease symptoms and many patients feel forgotten by their doctors.
+Some are abandoned by friends and family who are unable to accept that they are crippled by this terrible illness, which some doctors dismiss due to a lack of understanding of its real effects.

 We have already published several hundred stories documenting ruined lives and shattered dreams and we will continue to publish these stories to shed some light on the scale of the suffering.

 We invite you to submit your own story here.

 Comment by Louise Dean of LDUK